 You do not need to work out your total tax payable with income averaging.
-The Tax Office will work it out from the amount at Z item 22 on your tax return.
-If you want to work it out for vourself. follow these steps.
+The Tax Office will work it out from the amount at 2 item 22 on your tax return.
+If you want to work it out for yourself, follow these steps.

-Step 1
+STEP 1

 Add your ATPI to your taxable income that is not subject to income averaging - your taxable non-professional income.
-The total, called your other income, is taxed at normal rates
+The total, called your other income, is taxed at normal rates.

-Step 2
+STEP 2

-Take away your ATPI from this year's TPI to get your aboveaverage special professional income.
-To work out the tax pavable on this income:
+Subtract your ATPI from this year's TPI to get your aboveaverage special professional income.
+To work out the tax payable on this income: